Gravy77/bookstore_website/README.txt

 This is an E-commerce website for a fictional space themed bookstore called 'Constellation Bookstore'.
 It was originally created for a class project in July 2019.

-To get a sense of the website, please view the screenshots in the repository.
+To get a sense of the website, please download and view the screenshots in screenshots.zip folder.

 The web pages are:
 Homepage